Exclusive: 5G to transform India, but accessibility a big concern, says Tamil Nadu IT Minister

 "My concern is that there are so many places where there is no connectivity that has to be addressed.
 We talk about 4G, we talk about 5G and lot of other technology but there is stark disparity, that disparity must be minimised everyone should have access to technology, " he mentioned.

 According to him, technology not reaching all is a serious concern and needs to be addressed immediately.
-Thangarajan quoting an example said, "We know, using technology, a person can get modern medicine without even visiting the hospital but how far this has been put to the practice that is a big question and a big challenge for the government at the centre and at the state that must be addressed."
+Thangaraj quoting an example said, "We know, using technology, a person can get modern medicine without even visiting the hospital but how far this has been put to the practice that is a big question and a big challenge for the government at the centre and at the state that must be addressed."

 Minister who was visiting all the kiosks and was going through all use case setups meticulously at the 6th edition of Indian Mobile Congress said learning and understanding new technology is very important.